Department of Computational and Data Sciences

 Pre-requisites

-This is an introductory course on platforms and tools required to develop analytics over Big Data.
-However, you need prior knowledge on basics of computer systems, data structures, algorithms and good programming skills (preferably in Python or Java).
+This is an introductory course on the design of platforms for data engineering analytics over Big Data.
+However, you need prior knowledge on basics of computer systems, data structures, algorithms and good programming skills (preferably in Python).
+You will also need basic knowledge of Machine Learning and Deep Learning.

 Tentative Schedule